 And while it may be meant for kids, the service is completely free — with no log-ins, passwords or credit cards required — so anyone can listen.
 Categories include littlest listeners, elementary, tween, teen and literary classics.
 Options range from “Winnie-the-Pooh” and “Moby Dick” to “Romeo and Juliet.”
 Titles like “Frankenstein” and “Wuthering Heights” can appeal to adults and kids alike.

 father and smiling daughter sitting on sofa using digital tablet.
 Happy dad watching cartoon with his cute little girl.
 Cheerful father and daughter sitting on couch at home and playing with computer.

 Not all Audible books are free right now, so if you find something you’d like to read outside of the free titles, you will need a credit card to listen.

 As mentioned above, you can also get a free month of Amazon FreeTime Unlimited.
 The service provides access to thousands of kid-friendly books, movies, TV shows, educational apps, games and premium Alexa skills aimed at kids.
 The service is compatible with Fire, Fire TV, Kindle, Android and Apple iOS tablets or phones.

 Some kids’ content on Prime Video is also free right now, even if you don’t have a Prime membership.
 The free content includes Amazon Original shows and other third-party family series and movies.
-You’ll find more than 40 children’s shows and 80 movies!
+You’ll find more than 40 children’s shows on Amazon and 80 movies through IMDb TV!

 What have your kids been doing during the school closures to stay busy and keep learning?